giaphattram/kafka_python/README.md

 docker-compose up --build
 ```

 It can take quite some time for the services to be up and running, the script in `script_executor` to be executed successfully and the python application in `python_utc_converter` to be deployed successfully.
+In Ubuntu 20.04 LTS, it takes 5 minutes for the result in the screenshow below to show.

 The whole operation is considered successful if you could see something similar to the following in STDOUT: